kenba/cl3/README.md

 [context](https://github.com/kenba/cl3/tree/main/src/context.rs) and
 [integration_test](https://github.com/kenba/cl3/tree/main/tests/integration_test.rs).

+## Contribution

+If you want to contribute through code or documentation, the [Contributing](CONTRIBUTING.md) guide is the best place to start.
+If you have any questions, please feel free to ask.
+Just please abide by our [Code of Conduct](CODE_OF_CONDUCT.md).

 ## License

 Licensed under the Apache License, Version 2.0, as per Khronos Group OpenCL.
 You may obtain a copy of the License at: http://www.apache.org/licenses/LICENSE-2.0

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be licensed as above, without any additional terms or conditions.

-OpenCL and the OpenCL logo are trademarks of Apple Inc. used under license by Khronos.
+OpenCL and the OpenCL logo are trademarks of Apple Inc. used by permission by Khronos.